SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ![ChartL](./images/PB2.jpg)
 ![SQL](./images/2a.jpg)

 The data reveals that the fourth quarter, encompassing October, November, and December, is our peak period for sales and profits.
 By analyzing this data, we can develop effective operational strategies, noting the clear buildup from January to December, followed by a dip in the first three months of the year.
+Let's now take a look at how sales and profits are distributed across the different regions.

 ### 3. Which region generates the highest sales and profits?